Keyboard shortcuts

 The Solution: A Custom Reverse Proxy

-The proxy does not run the full filtering logic — that is too CPU-heavy.
-Instead, it applies a small number of fast, lightweight filter checks.
-The goal is to eliminate clearly wrong nodes and increase the probability that a bid request lands on a node with a matching campaign.
+We built a reverse proxy that sits in front of the compute nodes.
+Instead of round-robin routing, it routes each bid request to the node most likely to have a matching campaign.
+The proxy does not run the full filtering logic, that is too CPU-heavy.
+Instead, it applies a small number of fast, lightweight filter, the goal is to remove clearly wrong nodes and increase the probability that a bid request lands on a node with a matching campaign

 Bid Request

-We store this metadata in Redis instead of loading it into Go’s memory as a large map.
-The reason: keeping millions of entries in a map[string]string inside a Go process puts heavy pressure on the garbage collector.
-Go’s GC must scan every pointer in the map on every cycle, which causes periodic CPU spikes and unpredictable tail latency.
+We built this in Go using the standard net/http/httputil.ReverseProxy package with custom routing logic, pre-computed routing data is stored in Redis.
+We store this data in Redis instead of Go’s memory, because keeping millions of entries in a map[string]string inside a Go process puts heavy pressure on the garbage collector.
+Go’s GC must scan every pointer in the map on every cycle, which causes periodic CPU spikes.
 Moving the data to Redis removes it from Go’s heap entirely.
 We covered this issue in detail in Large Maps Are Bad for Go GC, which we discovered while building this proxy.

 How the Routing Works